shipyardapp/Shipyard-Documentation/docs/blueprint-library/snowflake/snowflake-authorization.md

 ```bash
 openssl genrsa 2048 | openssl pkcs8 -topk8 -inform PEM -out rsa_key.p8
 ```
 **_NOTE:_** You will need to generate a passphrase to open the private key file.
-Be sure to save this passphrase as you will need to pass it as an input in Shipyard
+Be sure to save this passphrase as you will need to pass it as an input in Platform

 2. Once the private key file is generated, created a corresponding public key by running the following in the terminal